ani03sha/chrono/docs/DESIGN.md

 `hlc` and `truetime` depend on the wall clock.
 Rather than calling `time.Now()` directly, they accept a `wallclock.Clock` interface.
-This exists so tests can drive time deterministically — the `proofs/` package uses `wallclock.NewFake` to simulate NTP backward steps, the `hlc/` unit tests step the clock to exercise every branch of the receive algorithm, and so on.
+This exists so tests can drive time deterministically: the `proofs/` package uses `wallclock.NewFake` to simulate NTP backward steps, the `hlc/` unit tests step the clock to exercise every branch of the receive algorithm, and so on.